James H. Scheuer: Early career

 Scheuer served in the United States Army from 1943 until 1945.
 After returning home, he was hired by the Foreign Economic Administration, and in 1951 he became employed by the Office of Price Stabilization.

-Political career
+Congress

 After an unsuccessful run for the House in 1962, Scheuer was elected to Congress in 1964.
 He originally served from January 3, 1965, until January 3, 1973.
 He also headed the National Housing Conference.